 Having strong muscles can make up for a lot and help take some of that extra pressure of off the ligaments and other support structures.

-This is why, despite having hypermobile joints, I was able to run 40 miles a week for as long as I did and not run into problems (until I ultimately did).
+This is why, despite having hypermobile joints, I was able to run 40 miles a week for years in high school.

 Once I lost muscle strength from having compartment syndrome, however, that’s when everything changed.
 I wasn’t able to exercise much in the years before I decided to have surgery.
-Over time, I did start to experience pain in many different parts of my body, due to these hypermobile joints.
-(It’s a big part of why I developed chondromalacia patella as well as SIJD).
+Over time, I did start to experience pain in many different parts of my body, due to my hypermobile joints.
+It’s a big part of why I developed knee problems (chondromalacia patella) as well as sacroiliac joint dysfunction).

-Having hypermobile joints isn’t the end of the world though– it is just something to be aware of.
-Now that I know about it, I just have to make sure I stay strong.
+Now, having hypermobile joints isn’t the end of the world, but it is something to be aware of.
+Now that I know about it, I have to make sure I stay strong.
 (And that, my friends, is why I love aquatic exercise so much, because it eliminates so many of the risks of land-based exercise).